Sales & Operations Planning, Price Forecasting, and Customer Profitability Management at BASF Agro

 After evaluating several BI and performance management solutions, BASF decided that Board was the best software to manage the complex workflows and structure of its Agricultural division.
 BASF particularly appreciated the powerful write-back capabilities, the platform’s flexibility combined with the solidity of the database and data governance, the advanced security profile, and the stability and robustness of the architecture.

 Another key consideration was that it enabled all “off-site” personnel to consult and enter data in the database quickly and directly using a remote connection via a company VPN (Virtual Private Network).
 Lastly, thanks to the advanced features of the database’s “Data Reader” function, Board makes it possible to integrate data and information from different sources effectively, playing a strategic role alongside SAP, the company’s ERP system.

-But BASF was also very impressed by Board’s key features for decision-making in general, and analysis, budgeting, and forecasting in particular:
+But BASF was also very impressed by Board’s key features for decision-making in general, and analysis, planning, budgeting, and forecasting in particular:

 “Over the course of my career I have often used tools by Board’s competitors, and I have realized that features that we now just take for granted – after about 20 years of progressive use of Board – are by no means easy to find or replicate on other software developed by Board’s competitors!” exclaims Michela Gazzola.
 “Getting business results and benefits like this – for example in analytics, budgeting, and forecasting – from other planning or BI software would be much more cumbersome and problematic.”